-We know you have been thinking for far too long to develop an app, but somehow you have become the victim of long-lasting procrastination, or you’ve lacked information on how to do it correctly.
+We know you have been thinking for far too long to develop an app.
+But somehow, you have become the victim of long-lasting procrastination.
+Or you’ve lacked information on how to build an app correctly.
 Here are a few tried-and-tested app development avenues that will help you launch an app in 3 months.

 The clock is ticking, and you can count the days left until the beginning of 2020 on the fingers of one hand.
-If you are finding yourself reading these lines, you might be one of us who are trying to squeeze all the resolutions in the last couple of months.
+If you are reading this, you might be one of us who are trying to squeeze all the resolutions in the last couple of months.
 Let’s start with a few questions to ask yourself!

-In case you are dead serious of the app concept you have in mind, go ahead and let’s test it.
+In case you are dead serious of the concept you have in mind, let’s learn how to build an app that incorporates that.

 Make sure your business plan is geared toward the long haul, and you have taken into consideration the facts below.